Los Arrayanes National Park (Argentina)

 Los Arrayanes National Park is located in the southern part of Neuquén Province, Argentina.
 It was created to preserve a myrtle forest from which it takes its name.

-The Quetrihué Peninsula was an integral part of the Nahuel Huapi National Park since its creation.
+Since its creation, the Quetrihué Peninsula has been integral to the Nahuel Huapi National Park.
 Then, due to technical and legal considerations, it was considered appropriate to assign the peninsula as a separate protected area, hence the creation of Los Arrayanes National Park.

-The rest of the peninsula bristles with trees like the maitén and the southern beeches coihue and ñire, as well as colorful shrubs like the notro and chilco, as well as dense bamboo thickets of colihue.
-The floral standout is the arrayán, whose individual specimens can reach up to 25 m (82 ft) and 650 years of age.
+The rest of the peninsula bristles with trees like the maitén and the southern beeches coihue and ñire, colorful shrubs like the notro and chilco, and dense bamboo thickets of colihue.
+The floral standout is the arrayán, whose specimens can reach up to 25 m (82 ft) and 650 years of age.

 Arrayan / Chilean Myrtle